loganrath/cist608/module-01.md

 dates: August 22 - August 29

 module_description: >
-  This module covers the basic idea of research.
+  For this first module you will learn what research is as well as why research projects are carried out in specific ways, based on the underlying beliefs of the researchers.

 readings:
   - title: Video from Logan